-InteliTaap: InteliTaap provides Actionable In-Store Analytics for Retailers.
-Our technology analyses consumer behavior inside the store without them having to switch on GPS, Bluetooth, Wi-Fi or even cellular data.
+InteliTaap: InteliTaap provides Actionable In-Store Analytics for Retailers. technology analyses consumer behaviour inside the store without them having to switch on GPS, Bluetooth, Wi-Fi or even cellular data.

 Anaxee – ‘Anaxee Digital Runners Pvt.
 Ltd.’ is creating distributed ‘human’ network of 250000+ Digital Runners across India with reach in 650 districts, 600000 villages, and making this platform (feet-on-street) available via web dashboard and REST API.

 Toch – World’s first video shopping platform.
-Lets users identify and shop from the video content directly be it fashion, travek or runway.
+Lets users identify and shop from the video content directly be it fashion, travel or runway.

 Cyrrup is an IoT Telematics Vehicle black box.
-It works like flight black box by analyzing driver’s behavior and monitoring vehicle health thereby providing safety & security to vehicles and its occupants.
+It works like flight black box by analyzing driver’s behaviour and monitoring vehicle health thereby providing safety & security to vehicles and its occupants.